kf106/almost-static/README.md

 A simple webserver and webpage configuration for an almost-static website that can handle forms.

 ## Introduction
 I recently decided that it made sense to move away from web frameworks like NextJS and RedwoodJS for my simple little one-page websites.
-It is much easier to download an HTML5 static webpage template and tweak it than try to get the latest version of a web framework up and running, especially since web frameworks love to introduce breaking changes between major release, and move everything around so you spend most of your time playing "where is it now?"
+It is much easier to download an HTML5 static webpage template and tweak it than try to get the latest version of a web framework up and running, especially as web frameworks love to introduce breaking changes between major releases and move everything around so you spend most of your time playing "where is it now?"

 You will find lots of free responsive static website templates if you search for "[responsive static website templates](https://www.google.com/search?q=responsive+static+website+templates)", which you can download, edit in a text editor, and then serve up using a static webserver like [Nginx](https://www.nginx.com/resources/glossary/nginx/).